vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 Example workflow
 ****************

-In order to explain the basic usage of EasyPJ API we will use an example.
+In order to explain the basic usage of EasyVVUQ-QCGPJ API we will use an example.

 .. note:: For the full code of this example please look into the test case